sreeharshau/muzero-super-mario-bros/README.md

 Please use the following citation when referring to any results from the repository or the report:

-Udayashankar, S., 2022.
-Evaluating MuZero on Super Mario Bros. [online] GitHub.
-Available at: <https://github.com/sreeharshau/muzero-super-mario-bros/blob/main/Evaluating_MuZero_Super_Mario_Bros.pdf>.
+_Udayashankar, S., 2022.
+Evaluating MuZero on Super Mario Bros. [online] GitHub._